The Angantyr model for Heavy-Ion Collisions in PYTHIA8

-In this way we have generated a set of parton-level sub-events, which we now can join together in a single \AA\ event together with the non-interacting projectile and target nucleons, bunched together in two remnant nuclei,\footnote{The nucleus remnants are in the event record given the name \emph{NucRem} and PDG-id codes on the form $100ZZZAAA9$ which in the PDG standard corresponds to a highly excited nucleus.} and the parton-level \AA\ event is finally handed back to \pytppp for hadronisation and decay of unstable hadrons.
+In the end we have generated a set of parton-level sub-events, which we now can join together in a single parton-level \AA\ event.
+This event is then handed back to \pytppp for hadronisation and decay of unstable hadrons.
+Finally the non-interacting projectile and target nucleons are bunched together in two remnant nuclei.\footnote{The nucleus remnants are in the event record given the name \emph{NucRem} and PDG-id codes on the form $100ZZZAAA9$, which in the PDG standard corresponds to a highly excited nucleus.}